What is the Rapid Shelter Track?

 Who is eligible for the Rapid Shelter Track?

-Starting December 10, 2024, your family will be placed on tracks based on priority criteria.
+Families will be placed on tracks based on priority criteria.
 Families that do not meet the criteria below are considered Priority 4 and will be placed in the Rapid Shelter Track.
 The criteria listed below are for families to be placed in the Bridge Shelter Track and would place them in priority 1, 2, 3.
 Families in the Rapid Shelter track may be able to quickly find permanent housing with high intensity support.

 Again, if your family does not meet the below criteria, your family will be considered priority 4 and placed in the Rapid Shelter Track.
-The criteria for priority 1, 2, 3 are as follows.:
+The criteria for priority 1, 2, 3 are as follows:

 - Family member aged 0-9 months